Did you know that every full moon has a name? June’s full moon is called the Strawberry Moon.

 The Strawberry Moon is also sometimes referred to as the Rose Moon, Hoeing Moon, Mead Moon, or Honey Moon.

-The Strawberry Moon falls in June toward the end of the month.
+The Strawberry Moon falls in June.
 It comes after the Flower Moon named for the abundant spring flowers in May and the Buck Moon in July.
 Depending on when the Strawberry Moon appears, it’s either the last full moon of spring or the first full moon of summer.

-This moon represents the first harvest.
-The strawberry harvesting season is relatively short, and this full moon’s name was pretty much universal among all of the Algonquin tribes since it faithfully rose during or close to the harvest window.
+Rather, this moon represents the first harvest.
+The strawberry harvesting season is relatively short, and so this full moon’s name was pretty much universal among all of the Algonquin tribes since it faithfully rose during or close to the harvest window.

 European settlers usually referred to June’s full moon as the Rose Moon or the Honey Moon in reference to ancient European marriage customs that involved giving and drinking mead (made from honey).